 - Finally mix all of the ingredients on slow, or by hand.
 This is called the all-in-one method and works particularly well with this recipe.

-- Divide the mixture between the two moulds and place them on baking trays.
-Unless you’re trays are large enough to accommodate 2 moulds without squishing them.
+- Divide the mixture between the two moulds and place them on separate baking trays.

 - Place the baking trays, evenly spaced in the preheated oven.